hail-is/hail-rfcs/rfc/0008-template.rst

 1. Mark ``array_elements_required`` as deprecated.

 2. Add ``disambiguate_single_dot: Dict[str, Callable[[Expression], Expression]]`` which, for each
-   FORMAT field f, accepts a row at which field f was "." and returns a value for field f.
+   INFO field f, accepts a row at which field f was "." and returns a value for field f.
 The value of other fields with a "." in this row is unspecified.

 And the following changes of semantics: